Index /

 Within projects, I'd love to see Liam's logo design process articulated in more depth.
 Sharing his concepting methodology and iterations will create connection.
 I also advise displaying work in realistic mockups to contextualize deliverables.

 Finally, I propose creating a separate "playground" blog to house Liam's explorations and behind-the-scenes snippets.
-This keeps the main portfolio focused while still inviting a peek into his process.By implementing these hierarchy, organization, and content updates, Liam's portfolio will put his skills front and center and make a memorable impression on hiring managers.
+This keeps the main portfolio focused while still inviting a peek into his process.By.
+Implementing these hierarchy, organization, and content updates, Liam's portfolio will put his skills front and center and make a memorable impression on hiring managers.
 Let me know if you have any other questions!

 Key Points